 The Alaskan Malamute

-The Malamute is a bulky breed that can grow to weigh as much as 100 pounds.
+The Malamute is a bulky breed that can grow to weigh as much as 100 lbs.
 Plus, Alaskan Malamutes are aloof rather than gregarious (like with most dogs).

 Malamutes aren’t the best with children, but can learn to be around older kids with a lot of socialization.
 All these factors make the Alaskan Malamute a less than ideal choice for a family companion, especially in an urban setting.

-With their thick double coats, Alaskan Malamutes thrive in cold climates and conversely struggle in warm climates.
+With their thick double coats, Alaskan Malamutes thrive in colder climates and unsurprisingly struggle in warm climates.
+It’s probably not a great idea to raise a Malamute on a tropical island.

-However, Alaskan Malamutes are perfect companions for outdoor-loving families living outside metropolitan areas with access to lots of space.
-They need a place to roam free and get their daily quota of workouts.
+However, Alaskan Malamutes are perfect companions for outdoor-loving families living in the outskirts of metropolitan areas.
+They need access to lots of space.
+In other words, Malamutes need to be able to roam free and get their daily quota of workouts.

 The Siberian Husky